RadShiadeh/OSINT_conflict_visualisation/markdown.md

 These are the files I have worked on either independently and/or with another member of my teams that related to data engineering, my other responsablities were building the website.
 I have put all of the relevant files in the "pipeline" folder.

+report.pdf contains the final report of the project

 pipeline folder:
     Processed data were used in community_detection.py...